nicholas-rf/RecommenderProject/README.md

 # Recommender System Project
 ## Project outline
 This serves as the final project for PSTAT 134/234 by Coby Wilcox and Nicholas Roze-Freitas.
-Our goal was to utilize the Microsoft News Dataset, MIND, to evaluate the efficacy of different recommender system models frameworks ranging from state of the art like Tensorflow, to classical implementations of ALS and GD.
-The main report can be read within the main directory in addition to supplementary materials: eda_report.ipynb, clustering_report.ipynb, model_report.ipynb and data_processing_documentation.ipynb.
+Our goal was to utilize the Microsoft News Dataset, MIND, to evaluate the efficacy of different recommender system models frameworks ranging from state of the art to classic.
+The main report can be read within the main directory in addition to supplementary materials: eda_report.ipynb, clustering_report.ipynb, model_report.ipynb, tensorflow_report.ipynb and data_processing_documentation.ipynb.
+Descriptions of each reports contents can be found immediately below.

 ## Directory Description

+* clustering_report.ipynb : Discusses results regarding exploration of UMAP dimension reduction and clustering.
+* data_processing_documentation.ipynb : Discusses and walks through data processing.
+* eda_report.ipynb : Exploratory data analysis findings and discussion.
+* model_report.ipynb : A more in depth look at modelling practices and mathematics behind what we did.

 * .devcontainer
     * Contains the docker image and devcontainer files we used as our environment for this project.